 For your proposal to be accepted for assessment, you must tick a box to say you agree with the Accelerator terms and conditions.
 This guidance will help you to understand what they mean.

-Accelerator phase 1 contracts are most often under DEFCON 705 (PDF, 59KB, 10 pages) .
+Accelerator contracts are most often under DEFCON 705 (PDF, 59KB, 10 pages) .
 This is MOD’s standard intellectual property (IP) rights condition for fully funded research and technology contracts.
-Under Def Con 705 all IP generated during the work done under the contract with the Accelerator belongs to the contractor.
+Under DEFCON 705 all IP generated during the work done under the contract with the Accelerator belongs to the contractor.

 In your proposal to us, you need to describe the ‘deliverables’ from your project; in other words, what will be produced as a result of the project.
 You also need to state if these are what we call ‘full rights’ (only containing foreground information or IP generated during the work that we contract with you) or ‘limited rights’ (containing background and foreground information) versions.

 You must provide us with a full rights version of any deliverable; these only include IP generated during the work done under the contract with the Accelerator.
 You can also provide a limited rights version where it’s useful to include background IP (from previous work not done under the Accelerator contract) to support the evaluation/understanding of the results; this version won’t be released outside government.
 You can’t provide a limited rights deliverable only; you must provide us with a full rights version of any limited rights deliverable, which must be a coherent document on its own.
 You can read more detail in.

 You can find a description of Def Con 705 (and the full commercial toolkit) in Acquisition System Guidance (ASG).
 The ASG is available via registered access.
 You’ll need to register and then activate your account before you can browse the ASG.
 Be aware that it could take up to 4 hours for the account to be activated.